 References that can only be sourced to unknown materials are abundant but more intermittent than those from earlier texts and computational analysis represents fascinating possibilities for understanding their likely origins.
-This lower incidence of reference likely derives from teh very high rate of refence to known earlier works like the Water Margin, which dominate the intertextual space.
+This lower incidence of reference likely derives from the very high rate of refence to known earlier works like the Water Margin, which dominate the intertextual space.

 Deriving the origin of source material